 Plastic straws are really bad for the ocean.
-We use over 500 million every day in America, and most of those end up in our oceans, polluting the water and killing marine life.
+It’s estimated that we use over 500 million every day in America, and most of those end up in our oceans, polluting the water and killing marine life.
 We want to encourage people to stop using plastic straws for good.
-If we don’t act now, by the year 2050 there will be more plastic in the ocean than fish.
+If we don’t act now, by the year 2050 there will be more plastic in the ocean than fish (by weight).*

 AREN’T PLASTIC STRAWS RECYCLABLE?

 Most plastic straws are too lightweight to make it through the mechanical recycling sorter.
 They drop through sorting screens and mix with other materials and are too small to separate, contaminating recycling loads or getting disposed as garbage.